 During routine rounds, nursing staff address what some call the 6 Ps: pain, potty, possessions, peaceful environment, and pick up.
 Staff ask about patients’ pain and utilize pain management strategies, including medication administration, if appropriate.
 Staff address toileting needs, assisting patients to use the restroom, bedpan, or urinal if needed.
 Nursing staff also make sure patient possessions (as well as the TV remote, call light, and bed controls) are within reach and that all equipment is functioning effectively.
 If needed, they hang new IV fluids and remove any unnecessary items in the area.

 Increasingly, healthcare payers are linking reimbursement to patient outcomes and satisfaction.
-Nurse rounding software can help hospitals effectively implement a strategy that’s been shown to boost both outcomes and patient satisfaction.
+Automated Nurse Rounding can help hospitals effectively implement a strategy that’s been shown to boost both outcomes and patient satisfaction.

-Nurses know what good care looks like; they don’t need software (or healthcare administrators) to tell them how to take care of patients.
-They do, however, need strategies and software that help them deliver care efficiently.
+Nurses know what good care looks like; they don’t need technology (or healthcare administrators) to tell them how to take care of patients.
+They do, however, need strategies and technology that help them deliver care efficiently.

-Nurse rounding software can help staff develop (and sustain) a regular rounding habit.
+RTLS Nurse Rounding can help staff develop (and sustain) a regular rounding habit.
 Electronic systems that can automatically register and record staff presence in a room can reveal current practices and reinforce a shift toward hourly (or every-other-hourly) rounding.
 Clinical leaders can use data generated by software such as Nursing Insights to help team members address barriers to clinical rounding and support individual nurses as needed.
-Insights generated by nurse rounding software may also help clinical leaders detect unusual patterns of activity and adjust staffing levels to effectively meet patient and staff needs.
+Insights generated by nurse rounding technology may also help clinical leaders detect unusual patterns of activity and adjust staffing levels to effectively meet patient and staff needs.

 Clinical staff also said that the digital rounding tools helped them adjust practices.
 When data showed rounding wasn’t happening as often as staff assumed, they increased the frequency of patient check-ins.
 Some clinicians also said that the technology helped them address patient problems.

-The right nurse rounding software can help staff proactively meet patient needs.
+The right nurse rounding technology can help staff proactively meet patient needs.
 Request a demo to see how Nursing Insights can increase patient safety and satisfaction in your facility.